Essimsek/Large/README.md

   Implement the form UI and logic to create and publish new posts from the `/new-post` page.
 - **Testing:**
-  Add unit and integration tests for critical flows.
+  Add unit and integration tests for critical flows. add small hash to the username if already exists.
+Not Sure ?
 - **Improve UI/UX:**
   - Enhance styling and responsiveness.
   - Add feedback for actions (e.g., post creation, errors).